PhiliptheGinger/cap-predictor/README.md

 - `sentimental_cap_predictor.dataset` – download price and news data
 - `sentimental_cap_predictor.plots` – visualize processed data
 - `sentimental_cap_predictor.modeling.sentiment_analysis` – train and evaluate sentiment models
-- `sentimental_cap_predictor.chatbot` – chat with a local Qwen-powered assistant that consults main and experimental models and explains its decisions
+- `sentimental_cap_predictor.chatbot` – chat with a local Qwen-powered assistant that consults main and experimental models, explains its decisions, and can execute shell commands when a reply starts with `CMD:`.
+Only commands for the modules listed here are run, and their output is shown before the assistant's final response.

 Run `--help` with any module for detailed options.